v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

 - **Entrust Datacard**:  https://www.entrustdatacard.com/
 - **Intercede**:  https://www.intercede.com/

+> [!IMPORTANT]
-If you delete the current derived credential issuer from your tenant, the derived credentials that were set up through that issuer will no longer function.
+> If you delete the current derived credential issuer from your tenant, the derived credentials that were set up through that issuer will no longer function.
+>

-See [Change the derived credential issuer](#change-the-derived-credential-issuer) later in this article.
+> See [Change the derived credential issuer](#change-the-derived-credential-issuer) later in this article.

 ### Plan for derived credentials